 In some instances, an author will develop a paragraph that is only supporting details.
 The author never shares nor even implies a main idea.
 The reader must derive the point by examining the details.
 Below is an example.
 Nothing is bold or underline because there is no answer anywhere in the paragraph.

 –Dogs are cute.
 Dogs are funny.
 Dogs love to play.
 Dog like to eat.
 Why would anyone not want a dog?

 In order to develop the main idea, we have to find a way to summarize this information.
 There are many different answers.
 One potential answer would be to count the number of supporting details and determine what they have in common.
 Look at the following potential answer.

 There are at least four reasons why people should want a dog.

 If you look at the paragraph there are five sentences, four sentences talk about great things about dogs.
 The last sentence is a question.
 Main ideas can never be questions but this sentence provides a clue about what the author was trying to tell us.
 Instead of giving us the main idea, the author gives the answers to a question and then provides the question at the end of the paragraph.
 Turn the question into a statement and this is one way to get the main idea.

 Again, this is not the only answer.
 Someone might see something different in the text and derive a slightly different answer.
 The goals is to try to determine what you think the author is trying to say.

 The implied main idea must be derived by the reader.
 This requires knowing the different strategies to do this.
-These strategies are particular useful for people who are struggling with their reading.
+These strategies are particularly useful for people who are struggling with their reading.